coderefinery/git-intro/content/merging.md

 If not, create it first and add a recipe to your new branch, see {doc}`commits`.

-As usual, this is basic hints.
+We provide basic hints.
 You should refer to the solution as needed.

 1. Navigate to your branch from the previous episode (Hint: the same branch view we used last time).

-1. Begin a the pull request process.
+1. Begin the pull request process.
    (Hint: There is a "Contribute" button in the branch view).

-1. Add or modify the pull request message, and verify the other data.
+1. Add or modify the pull request title and longer message, and verify the other data.
    In the pull request verify the target repository and the target branch.
 Make sure that you are merging within your own repository.
    **GitHub: By default, it will offer to make the change to the